JJ-Ju/multi-cli/docs/ide-companion-spec.md

 ## IV.
 Supporting Additional IDEs

-To add support for a new IDE, two main components in the Gemini CLI codebase need to be updated: the detection logic and the installer logic.
+To add support for a new IDE, two main components in the Ionesco CLI codebase need to be updated: the detection logic and the installer logic.

 ### 1. IDE Detection (`@packages/core/src/ide/detect-ide.ts`)